andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 such as the optimal playtime that users think the boardgame will take to play.

-For this analysis, I will only discuss the general data, and ignore the link and polling data for now.
+For this analysis, I will only discuss the general data, and ignore the link and polling data.

 ## The Bayesian Average Rating: Rated vs Unrated Games
 ### The Geek Rating: Rated vs Unrated Games